Matt Olson Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets have the 21st-ranked team ERA among all league pitching staffs (4.49).
+- The Mets' 4.53 team ERA ranks 23rd across all MLB pitching staffs.

-- Mets pitchers combine to give up 80 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Mets pitchers combine to allow 81 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- His last time out was on Wednesday against the Philadelphia Phillies, when the righty went six innings, surrendering one earned run while allowing six hits.
+- In his most recent time out on Thursday against the Philadelphia Phillies, the right-hander went seven innings, giving up one earned run while surrendering five hits.

-- The 36-year-old has an ERA of 5.74, with 5.5 strikeouts per nine innings, in six games this season.
-Opponents are hitting .248 against him.
+- In nine games this season, the 38-year-old has a 3.21 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.